jezellaperaza/assignment-7/README.md

 There is one application of this package, and it's this incredible website: https://icanhazdadjoke.com/.
 The package is used in this website to generate a new dad joke every time you click the green button "new joke" at the top of the webpage.

-A basic application of the package can be done as so:
+A basic application of the package:
 ```{r echo = TRUE}
 dadjokeapi::groan()
 ```